ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _The South Australian Advertiser (Adelaide, SA : 1858 - 1889)_

 #### 1862-06-14 &middot; Adelaide, South Australia

 <table style="width: 100%;"><tr><td style="width: 50%">

-hurricane deck to-day an elderly darkey,
-with a phi- j losophical and
-retrospective cast of countenance,
-squatted upon his bundle, toasting
-himself against the chimney, and
-apparently plunged into a state of
-profound meditation. jFmding upon
-inquiry that he J belonged to the 9th
-Illinois, one of the most gallantly
-behaved and heavy losing regiments at
-the Fort&#x27; Donnelson battle, and part of
-which was aboard, I began to interrogate
 him on tbe subject.
 His philosophy was
 so much ia the Falst-flian. vein that I
 will give his -views in his own words,